shantdashjian/unique-view-time-bdd/README.md

 ## How to Run the Program
 The program takes as input pairs of numbers, each pair representing the start time and end time of a viewed fragment of the video, in milliseconds.
 It outputs the unique view time in milliseconds.
 The program runs in two modes:
-1. **With arguments:** With fragments entered as program arguments from the command line.
+1. **With arguments:** You enter the fragments as program arguments from the command line.
 For example, the following enters a pair of fragments, 0-1000, and 1000-2000:
 ```console
 java -jar target/uvt.jar 0 1000 1000 2000
 ```